reactabular/reactabular/docs/examples/fixed-width-columns.md

-Depending on the content of your dataset, you may encounter issues with column widths jumping as certain data is filtered in or out.
+Depending on the content of your rowsset, you may encounter issues with column widths jumping as certain rows is filtered in or out.
 This table mitigates such issues by explicitly setting its width after mounting.

 ```jsx
 /*